 - Sire-Dam -

-The Richard Fahey-trained Growl made quite an impression on his QIPCO British Champions Series debut, finishing a length second to The Tin Man in the Group One QIPCO British Champions Sprint Stakes on Champions Day at 50-1.
+The Richard Faheyffqvcwfaxqwysuztsczrtxwefbzxtzsfyb-trained Growl made quite an impression on his QIPCO British Champions Series debut, finishing a length second to The Tin Man in the Group One QIPCO British Champions Sprint Stakes on Champions Day at 50-1.

 Graham Lee settled Growl in midfield early on in the six-furlong contest but made stealthy progress inside the final furlong, scything through the field to be a fast-finishing second.